jimmc414/ADHD-Toolkit-CBT-Based-Worksheets-for-Better-Focus-and-Control/readme.md

-Below is a revised README that incorporates the additional studies and insights about ADHD and emotional dysregulation, as well as how CBT strategies may help.

----

-# README: Understanding ADHD, Emotional Dysregulation, and How These Tools Can Help
+Understanding ADHD, Emotional Dysregulation, and How These Tools Can Help

 ### The Link Between ADHD and Emotional Dysregulation